 #4.
 Andre Russell’s explosive comments at the press conference

 Two-time champions Kolkata Knight Riders started the season on a high, but succumbed to six successive defeats.
-Jamaican all-rounder Andre Russell was the only player who was performing, while the rest of the team, including skipper Dinesh Karthik’s captaincy, was below the mark.
+Jamaican all-rounder Andre Russell was the only player who was performing.
+The rest of the team, including skipper Dinesh Karthik’s captaincy, was below the mark.

 After the sixth loss on a trot, a frustrated Russell spoke against Karthik at a media session in Kolkata.
 “We have a good team but if you make bad decisions then you will always lose games and that’s what we’ve been doing.
 If we had enough time, I could pinpoint a few games where if we just looked to bowl tighter in areas or bring in right bowlers at the right time, we could have won,” Russell said.